MarcoGorelli/polars-plugins-tutorial/docs/prerequisites.md

 ## Software

-First, you should probably make new directory for this project.
+First, you should probably make a new directory for this project.
 Either clone https://github.com/MarcoGorelli/polars-plugins-tutorial,
 or make a new directory.